MathiasReker/php-svg-optimizer/README.md

 }
 ```

-### Example parsing from a directory and optimizing all SVG files (overwriting the original files)
+### Example parsing from a directory and optimizing all SVG files using default rules (overwriting the original files)

 ```php
 <?php